Our Fellowship of the UK's leading experts select and assess key biomedical research and health topics.

 - In 2011 we started a four year project to influence EU Data Protection legislation – early drafts of which could have seriously hampered the use of health data for research.
 Engaging with decision makers and organisations in the UK and EU, we worked with partners who successfully negotiated a positive agreement in December 2015.

-- Many technologies will rely on patient data for their development or use.
-In 2018, we worked directly with patients and the public to create principles that will help researchers and policy makers navigate designing and regulating future data-driven health technologies.
+- Many technologies rely on patient data for their development or use.
+In 2018, we worked with patients and the public to create principles to help navigate designing and regulating future data-driven health technologies.

 - Artificial intelligence in research and healthcare (2018-present).
-Through a series of events and summary reports we have explored the potential applications, and associated challenges of applying artificial intelligence approaches to research and healthcare.
+We continue to explore the potential applications, and associated challenges, of applying artificial intelligence approaches to research and healthcare.

 - The Academy's cross-sector engagement programme also regularly address topics around data and AI include cancer early detection and diagnosis and the digital maturity of health and social care systems, while the 2018 FORUM Annual Lecture was delivered by Dr Omar Ishrak, Medtronic CEO on the topic of 'Transforming healthcare through engineering and technology'.